Who is eligible for a grant from the Foundation?

 I would like to make an appointment with the Foundation staff.
 What is the best way to go about doing this?

 Due to limited staff resources and the large volume of requests we receive, the Foundation conducts very few pre-proposal meetings.
-However, all meeting requests should be routed to Catherine Kosak at email@example.com.
+However, all meeting requests should be routed to Catherine Kosak at email@example.com and are reviewed on a regular basis.